Shop Subscribe

 The demand for jobs in the fields of Science, Technology, Engineering and Math (or STEM, for short) is rising each year.
 In fact, the U.S. Bureau of Labor Statistics reports that STEM jobs will be popping up at twice the rate as all other occupations through 2029.

-For today’s generation of students, these stats are a call to action, and not just because of the job market.
-Kids who have a strong grasp of STEM concepts are able to translate those skills to other areas and be creative problem solvers.
+These stats are a call to action for today’s generation of students, and not just because of the job market.
+Kids who have a strong grasp of STEM concepts can translate those skills to other areas and be creative problem solvers.

 So what can parents do to encourage their kids in STEM fields even at a very young age?
 Here are a few simple suggestions that can also be applied to classroom settings.